PicciMario/iPhone-Backup-Analyzer/README.md

 Released under [MIT licence](http://en.wikipedia.org/wiki/MIT_License)

 This software allows the user to browse through the content of an iPhone/iPad backup made by iTunes.
-The software is packed with all the routines needed to understand the content of files found.
+The software is packed with all the routines needed to understand and show the content of files found.

 For each file selected, the following informations are calculated/shown: